limited Openings FOR NEW Clients

 Cognitive Behavioral Therapy

-Cognitive-behavioral therapy (CBT) is a type of psychotherapeutic treatment that helps the client learn how to identify and change destructive or disturbing thought patterns that negatively influence behavior and emotions.
+Cognitive-behavioral therapy (CBT) is a psychotherapeutic treatment that helps the client identify and change destructive or disturbing thought patterns that negatively influence behavior and emotions.

 Cognitive-behavioral therapy focuses on changing a person’s automatic negative thoughts that can contribute to and worsen emotional difficulties, depression, and anxiety.
 These spontaneous negative thoughts have a detrimental influence on mood.